powerofknowing/adfsec/adf-security-usecase.md

     * [ ] List Integration Runtime Authentication Keys
     * [ ] Create role assignment
     * [ ] Get DataPlane access

+* [ ] Ensure that Data Factory diagnostic settings are enabled and logs are sent to Azure Sentinel. [[2.3](adf-security-baseline.md#23-enable-audit-logging-for-azure-resources)]
 * [ ] Ensure that only Data Factory Managed Identity (MI) is used to authenticate to other Azure services and data sources. [[3.9](adf-security-baseline.md#39-use-azure-active-directory)]
 * [ ] Ensure that only dedicated administrative accounts can access Data Factory console. [[3.3](adf-security-baseline.md#33-use-dedicated-administrative-accounts)]
 * [ ] Ensure that  dedicated administrative accounts accessing Data Factory has MFA enabled. [[3.5](adf-security-baseline.md#35-use-multi-factor-authentication-for-all-azure-active-directory-based-access)]